skoczen/will/docs/improve.md

 Will's also has had help from lots of coders.
 Alphabetically:

+- [adamcin](https://github.com/adamcin) gave you html support in 1-1 chats, using the new v2 API.
 - [adamgilman](https://github.com/adamgilman) gave you the friendly error messages when the hipchat key was invalid.
 - [amckinley](https://github.com/amckinley) fixed a bug in the hipchat user list from missing params.
 - [bfhenderson](https://github.com/bfhenderson) removed dependence on the v1 token, and made help more friendly.